 weeding tools of the twisting genre are

 Some people may argue that high precision requires a short handle.
 The very precise long-handled weeding tools identified on this page demonstrate that there are several ways to eliminate the need for getting on your knees for most weedy situations.
 Save your back and knees for those few situations where the long-handled tool simply won't cut it.
 Why strain your back when you don't have to?
 Long Handle Ergonomics - Standup WeedersLong-handled weeding tools, also known as standup weeders, are easier on your back, especially if they are light weight and can be applied with a minimum of force.
 Usually, the longer, the better, keeping weight to a minimum for ultimate ergonomic value.
 With the Ergonica Weed Twister, for example, you can match the tool length with your height and the type of work you need to do.
 Most hand cultivators, like hoes for example, and a number of weed pullers provide long-handle convenience.
-One of the long-handle weeders has incorporated the dandelion "V" notched prong along with an appendage to provide a pivot for uprooting the weed.
+Some of the long-handle weeders have incorporated the dandelion "V" notched prong along with an appendage to provide a pivot for uprooting the weed.
+Another recent variation is the Stick 'n' Kick weeder that allows you to kick out your weeds with a 42-inch shaft for comfort and leverage.
 A larger number cultivators use a hoe-type blade shaped in a variety of ways, including a circular loop, a heart-shaped blade, and various types of angles and surfaces.
 Shuffle hoes are also popular weeding tools in gardening and organic farming.
 Tilling with a cultivator or twister requires the use of both hands and may cause more stress if the blade or mechanism requires more work to accomplish the same task.
 Likewise, a heavier tilling tool is a trade off of ergonomic value since the weight of the tool may make the work more effective but also more stressful, an overkill, in other words (Kill the weeds, not the workers!).
+Accessibility for wheelchair gardeners and seniors with arthritis is an important consideration.
+Some valuable tips in this regard can be viewed on YouTube demonstrated by Bonnie, who is a quadriplegic with limited hands ability.
 Choosing the right tilling tool for the job at hand is important to eliminate unnecessary stress.
 If you don't really need a heavy-weight hoe for a few small weeds in soft soil, select smaller or lighter cultivating tools or twisters that can do the job with less work and stress.
 The selection should also be based on the level of precision and control needed to protect your precious cultivars.
 Oftentimes we face a combined patch of many large and small weeds situated closely together.
 In this scenario it would be advantageous to select a tool that works well with both small weeds and large weeds that a hoe cannot handle, such as the Ergonica Weed Twister, for example.
 For busy people, this multitasking feature will save you time and a little dinero, as well.
 Many people buy several Weed Twisters of different sizes to work in different situations such as planters, raised beds and lawns, for example, and for different members of their family.
 Having a well-chosen set of cultivators and weed pullers over a range of precision and penetration in your weeding tool arsenal enables a better match of tools for the job at hand.
-A great many of these varieties of short-handled and long-handled tools can be seen and purchased through the Garden Tools page.
+Here we portray a good variety of weeders categorized as ergonomic, fork-hoe, long-handle, sickle-knife and torch.
 The discerning shopper who does his or her homework would know that you cannot find most of these unique tools, like the Ergonica Weed Twister, in local retail stores.
-Get a grip!
-Ergonomics also means comfortable grips for both long and short handle tools.
-This is especially important for twisting tools like the Ergonica Weed Twister, for example, where normally one hand twists the entire tool into dirt and roots of various lengths.
-In addition to soft rubber grips, Ergonica also offers a larger handle for two-handed twisting and a Dual Grip model with additional ergonomic comfort and balance.
-A number of short-handle and long-handle tools provide soft grips and special shapes to reduce stress on fingers and wrists.
-On the Garden Tools page you will see several tools with special designs to increase comfort for fingers, wrists and arms.
-Hoes, Cultivators and Claws |
+Tree Sprouts!
+Several heavy-duty tools are designed to pull small to medium-sized tree sprouts, including the Weed Twister.
+The PullerBear is also a well-known small-tree puller, as well as the Root Talon and Root Jack (compared on chart).
+Another contender, the Weed Wrench, appears to have dropped off the market but the Root Jack functions in a similar fashion.
+Most of these pullers are limited to a stem or trunk diameter of less than two inches.
+The Root Assassin is a combo shovel and saw, a hybrid tool that is handy to cut and uproot roots and limbs as shown here and a very similar tool called the Radius Garden Root Slayer is also available and compared on the Weeder Features Chart.
+For larger tree stumps, a farm jack may also be used with chains and machinations to pull tree stumps and lift just about anything as shown on this video.
+Hoes, Forks, Cultivators and Claws |

 Cultivation and Weeding in Organic Farming

 Traditional wide-blade hoes are generally not recommended for organic or polyculture weeding due to the excessive promotion of latent weed seeds and damage to organic matter in topsoil.
 More precise tools may be used when necessary for defensive action against weeds that have persisted despite other organic weed prevention methods.
 The primary limitation for all hoe-blade weeders is the tendency to sever the main stem of any plant larger than a few inches, such as late season weeds, and thereby leave the root in ground to continue growing in a few days.
 Another shortcoming is that even fairly precise hoes disturb a lot of soil (and weed seeds) as do any of the tools with flat surfaces or large claws that are designed primarily as cultivators.
 Wide-blade hoes are more suitable for seasonal crop rotation and sowing rather than defensive weeding throughout the entire crop season, especially when topsoil conservation is an issue.
-More information about different varieties of hoes can be found at TM Organics.
 Keep in mind that none of the hoes and cultivators are designed to lift the debris above the soil as do several weed twisters and other weed pullers, which means that the cleanup job, if necessary, is an added chore and strain on your back.
 If the debris includes plants with flowers and seeds, you may be doing more harm than good!
 Weeding wisdom: Mulch preventive, Twist defensive - Stow the Hoe until you Sow!

 A number of power tools designed to trim the top of grassy weeds and ground covers can be purchased in many stores and online.
 Some people also use lawn mowers to crop the weeds growing in their lawns.
 The Garden Tools page illustrates of few of the more popular weed trimmers on the market, as well as other tools and solutions for weed control.
 Keep in mind that whacking a weed without removing its roots may only be a temporary solution for weed control.